 - 1/2 cup lemon basil or basil leaves, loosely packed

 - Place the ginger coins and lemon basil leaves in a large pitcher.
 Cut the lemons in half and squeeze the juice into the pitcher, being careful to catch the seeds.
 Place the lemon halves into the pitcher.

 - Pour the boiling water into the pitcher and stir in the agave syrup.
-Let steep until cool and then remove the ginger pieces, lemon basil leaves, and lemon halves.
+Let steep until cool and then remove the ginger pieces, basil leaves, and lemon halves.

 - Store in refrigerator and serve over ice.

 All photos and content are copyright protected.
 Recipe by Emily Jacobs of Sage Recipes.
 Please do not republish this recipe without my prior permission.
 If you wish to feature this recipe on your site, please rewrite the recipe and link back to this post.
 Thank you!